May 17, 2017

 If you should ever get arrested, here are a few legal tips that can help you during the process.

-Having said that, if the police ask you for your name, date of birth, and address, you should respond politely with that information.
-You also have the right to ask why you are being arrested.
-Otherwise, remain silent.
-It’s best to wait until your attorney gets there…which brings us to the next point.
+when arresting someone.
+In legal terms, this is known as the Miranda Warning.
+The law requires police to ‘read you your rights’ if they interrogate you.
+If the police ask you for your name, date of birth, and address, you should respond with that information.
+You also have the right to ask why the police are arresting you.
+Do not make excuses or try to give any explanations to the police.

 Please enable JavaScript in your browser to complete this form.